-One of the characteristic issues for individuals with Autism Spectrum Disorder is a speech impairment.
+One of the characteristic issues for individuals with Autism Spectrum Disorder is speech impairment.
 Although there are three levels of autism, children can develop difficulties with communication early on.

 Benefits of Speech Therapy for Autism